lilithaJVC/Music-app/README.md

 </ul>

 <ul><li><strong style="font-size: 20px;">Non-Functional Requirements:</strong></li></ul>
-<p>Security: We have implemented Single Sign-On (SSO) and used Firebase for authentication to secure the login process.</p>
+<p>Security: We have implemented Single Sign-On (SSO) and used Firebase for authentication to secure the login process.
+security: we have Used JWT JSON web token for session management, with encrypted data storage and transmission.</p>
+<p>Usability: our application Provides an intuitive and user-friendly interface.</p>
+<p>Performance: we have ensured that the app is able Load quiz questions within 3 seconds.</p>

 <ul><li><strong>Technology Used:</strong></li></ul>
 <p>QuizWiz follows a client-server architecture where the Android app (client) communicates with the backend API (server) to fetch quiz data, manage user accounts, and store results.
 Here’s an overview of the architecture:</p>